Program Community applications for upperclassmen are upcoming on MyHomeAtPenn from January 19-28, 2022. DEADLINE IS 1/28 AT NOON.

 Rodin: Rodin Leadership Program

-Gregory: Modern Language Program* (German House, French House, Spanish House); Film Culture Program
+Gregory: Language & Culture Program* (German House, French House, Spanish House); Film Culture Program

 W.E.B.
 Du Bois College House: Zulu in Residence

-- *Modern Language Program also offers a Chinese House but this does not currently offer course credit for participation.
+• *Language & Culture Program also offers a Chinese House but this does not currently offer course credit for participation.

 Apply to a PC:

-- Apply (with roommates or as an individual) as part of Room Selection from your MyHomeAtPenn portal between January 19th and January 28th at 12 noon.
+• Apply (with roommates or as an individual) as part of Room Selection from your MyHomeAtPenn portal between January 22nd at 1pm and February 10th at 5pm.

 Program Community applications require a short essay (1,000 words maximum); guidelines appear in the dropdown below: